 Legislation: MSBs carrying out Annexe 1 Financial Activities

-Under the MLRs 2007 HMRC is responsible for the supervision of any annexe 1 financial activities when they are carried out by an MSB required to register with HMRC.
+Under the Regulations HMRC is responsible for the supervision of any Annex 1 financial activities when they are carried out by an MSB required to register with HMRC.

-The Money Laundering Regulations 2007 refer to certain businesses as ‘Annexe 1 Financial Institutions’.
-This is because one of the definitions of ‘financial institution’ in the Third EU Money Laundering Directive refers to an undertaking, other than a credit institution, which carries out one or more of the operations included in points 2 to 12 and 14 of Annexe 1 to the Banking Consolidation Directive as listed in Schedule 1 MLR 2007.
+The Regulations refer to certain businesses as ‘Annex 1 financial institutions’.
+This is because the definition of ‘financial institution’ in regulation 55 and 10(2)(a) refers to an undertaking, other than a credit institution (and the other bodies listed in 10(3)), which carries out one or more of the listed activities in points 2 to 12 and 14 and 15 of Annex 1 to the Capital Requirements Directive as listed in Schedule 2 of the Regulations.

-All annexe 1 financial institutions are required to comply with anti-money laundering legislation by putting in place risk sensitive anti-money laundering policies and procedures to prevent their businesses from being used by money launderers and terrorists.
-They must also report suspicious activity to the Serious Organised Crime Agency (SOCA).
+All Annex 1 financial institutions are required to comply with anti-money laundering legislation by putting in place risk sensitive anti-money laundering policies and procedures to prevent their businesses from being used by money launderers and terrorists.
+They must also report suspicious activity to the National Crime Agency (NCA).

-Some Annexe 1 Financial activities are carried out by businesses authorised by FSA and therefore supervised by FSA.
-In these situations any MSB activities will also be supervised by FSA.
+Some Annex 1 financial activities are carried out by businesses authorised by FCA and therefore supervised by FCA.
+In these situations any MSB activities will also be supervised by FCA.

-As a supervisor HMRC is required to effectively monitor the annexe 1 financial activities taking place within MSBs along with the MSB activities.
+As a supervisor HMRC is required to effectively monitor the Annex 1 financial activities taking place within MSBs along with the MSB activities.